Slow links, fast links, and the cost of gossip: Weighted Conductance

-Note that, in the definition of $\phi_{avg}$, the terms corresponding to the empty latency classes becomes zero.
-We replace each remaining term in the definition of $\phi_{avg}(C)$ by $\frac{\phi_*}{\ell_*}$ and using the above inequality, we get $\phi_{avg}(C) \leq \frac{\phi_*}{\ell_*} \mathcal{L}$.
-Combining with the fact that $\phi_{avg}$ is the minimum average cut conductance, we obtain Next we show the lower bound, for this we consider the cut $C'$ that determines $\phi_{avg}$ and let $S'$ be the minimum volume among either side of the cut.
+Next we show the lower bound, for this we consider the cut $C'$ that determines $\phi_{avg}$ and let $S'$ be the minimum volume among either side of the cut.
 On this cut $C'$ consider the latency class of the critical latency $\ell_*$; say $\ell_*$ lies in the latency class $x$, which implies that $2^{x-1} < \ell_* \leq 2^x$.
 From the definition of weight-$\ell$ conductance, we get

 Rewriting $\phi_{avg}$ as (from definition)